iSEngLab/RetriGen/README.md

 ## Fine-tuned model and data

-Due to model size, Fine-tuned model will be available in few days.
+Due to the huge model size, all trained model will be available upon accecption.

 Raw data are in `./RetriGen/dataset` folder, following commands below to get dataset after Retrival